ascenmmo/websocket-server/README.md

 ## Configuration

-The project uses the env/env.go package to define the main configuration parameters.
-It is important that all services interacting with this UDP server use the same token to ensure a secure connection and authentication.
+The project uses the **env/env.go** package to define key configuration parameters.
+All services interacting with this WebSocket server must use the same token to ensure secure connections and authentication.

 ### Configuration Parameters